 People who are struggling with addiction tend to lose their sense of routine.
 This can mean staying up late at night, living your life around obtaining and taking your substance of choice and spending inordinate amounts of time socializing with fellow users.
 Continually worrying about getting your next fix becomes a priority over spending quality time, cooking, cleaning or working.
 All of these disruptions can cause upsetting and detrimental consequences to the people closest to you.

-One of the most common and obvious adverse ways addiction affects families and the people closest to you is the financial implications.
-Drug and alcohol habits are expensive.
+One of the most common and obvious adverse ways addiction affects your whole family and the people closest to you is the financial implications.
+Drug and alcohol addiction are expensive habits.
 As your illness progresses and your tolerance rises, the habit becomes more and more costly.
 Addicts often live paycheck to paycheck and end up dipping into their savings.

 Stigma and Reputation

 While reputation isn’t everything in life, it can still be embarrassing to feel as if you’re being looked at and judged by those around you.
 While the sufferer of the addiction is often oblivious because they’re focused on getting high, loved ones experience shame and sometimes even ostracization as a result of an addicted friend or family member.